fortytwoservices/checkid-public-docs/docs/Identity-Providers/IDPorten.md

-# Configure IDPorten as idP
+# Configure ID-porten as idP

 > **NOTE:**
 > Only relevant for customer who bring their own idP contract/partner.